lihaoyi/SprayWebSockets/README.md

                    extends HttpServer(httpHandler, settings)
 ```

-It is essentially an extended HttpServer.
+It is essentially an extended `HttpServer`.
 In fact it should be a drop-in replacement for a HttpServer: as long as you don't use any websocket functionality, its behavior should be identical.
+You can usea dummy `(x: Any) => null` `frameHandler` for now and everything should keep working.

 The additional arguments are: